wesmc7777/Azure-IoT-C-SDK-Reference/iothub-message-h/iothubmessage-issecuritymessage.md

 * `iotHubMessageHandle` Handle to the message.

 ## Return Value
-Returns true if the Message is a security message false otherwise.
+Returns true if the message is a security message false otherwise.